gsgatlin/optimus-rpms/README.md

 # Instructions

-To get started:

-dnf install mock

-or on RHEL:

-yum install mock

-Next,

-make sure you run
+1. Install mock: `dnf install mock` (or on RHEL: `yum install mock`)

-usermod -a -G mock YOURACCOUNTNAME
+2. Add yourself to the "mock" group: `usermod -a -G mock YOURACCOUNTNAME`

-before you start.

-cd into the directory name of the rpm package name you wish to build for.
+3. cd into the directory of the rpm package you wish to build.

-type

-make

-to build for all distros (EL6 EL7 and fedora)

-type

-make %dist

-to build for a specific distro.
-Like:

-make el7

-for centos 7 for example.
+4. Build:
+   - For all distros run: `make`
+   - For a specific distro run: `make %dist` (e.g `make el7` for CentOS 7)